Which foods pair best with Merlot?

-Merlot is generally softer, riper and fleshier than Cabernet lacking powerful tannins (though there are obviously exceptions to this) and marked acidity.
-Unlike Cabernet you can drink it very comfortably with a range of Italian dishes, especially tomato-based ones and it responds very well to the ‘umami’ (i.e. deeply savoury) tastes you get in foods such as roast chicken, mushrooms and parmesan.
+Unlike cabernet you can drink it comfortably with a range of Italian dishes, especially tomato-based ones and it responds very well to the ‘umami’ (i.e. deeply savoury) tastes you get in foods such as roast chicken, mushrooms and parmesan.

-Because a great many Merlots are medium-bodied they tend to pair well with richly sauced dishes such as steak (or even fish) in a red wine sauce or with casseroles, where a more powerfully tannic wine would be overwhelming.
-(It’s also a good wine to use cooking, making a rich base for red wine sauces)
+Because a great many merlots are medium-bodied they tend to pair well with richly sauced dishes such as steak (or even fish) in a red wine sauce or with casseroles, where a more powerfully tannic wine would be overwhelming.
+(It’s also a good wine to use when you’re cooking, making a rich base for red wine sauces)

 Because of its inherent sweetness it also works well with foods that have a touch of hot spice, not so much Indian spicing as hot and smoked pepper: dishes such as blackened fish or jambalaya.
 I also find it works with the anise flavour of five spice and fennel.

 The best food pairings for different styles of merlot

 Light, quaffable merlotsTend to work with dishes with which you might otherwise drink a gamay or a sangiovese:

 Pizza and other toasted cheese dishes such as panini and quesadillas